 Chamberlain J held, refusing permission, that the claimants’ primary case was unarguable.
 No decision had been made as to a prosecution as yet.
 The fact that the local authority had given the claimants the benefit of the doubt regarding the assessment did not mean that it had no reasonable belief that a prosecution could take place.

 The judge also held, applying his own judgment in JS v Secretary of State EWHC 234 Admin, that the claimants lacked standing to challenge the potential consideration of a refusal to be interviewed and the leaflet as neither had impacted on the claimant mother.
 Although Chamberlain J accepted that the claimant mother had standing to raise the issue of a potential lack of PACE safeguards, he held that the proper forum for challenging evidence that had been unfairly obtained was the trial judge or bench in criminal proceedings.

-Sarah Salmon and Anna Dannreuther drafted the summary grounds for resistance.
+Anna Dannreuther helped draft the summary grounds for resistance.